Can I meet with an Engineering counselor?

 *Don’t forget that applicants to CE, CS,and CSE have additional required courses that must be completed with specific grades.

-Until the end of your 2nd year, you may reapply if your petition is denied.
+Until Fall Quarter of your 3rd year, you may reapply if your petition is denied.
 If you are struggling with the GPA requirement, or have started this process too late, you may want to consider an alternative major within the college of letters and science that is closely related.

 The UCLA Samueli Graduate Programs have shared that in the past, they have admitted students from the following alternative majors: